 6. If you have a ridged chargrill pan, start heating it up, otherwise use a frying pan.
 Drizzle some rapeseed oil over the asparagus to give them a thin, even coating and sprinkle over a little sea salt.

 7. Once the rice has cooked, transfer it to a mixing bowl.
-Add in the chopped red onion, capers, most of the chopped parsley and dill, half the semi dried tomatoes and half the broad beans.
+Add in the chopped red onion, capers, most of the chopped parsley and dill, half the semi dried tomatoes and half the edamame beans.
 You want to reserve a few of these ingredients to decorate around the plate (yes, I'm being cheffy here).
 Add in a couple of tablespoons of the dressing, mix and keep to one side.

 8. Grilled the asparagus for 2-3 minutes, turning them half way through.

-9. To plate up, spoon on a pile of the black rice salad, scatter a few sliced radishes around the rice with some extra broad beans, chopped up tomatoes and herbs.
+9. To plate up, spoon on a pile of the black rice salad, scatter a few sliced radishes around the rice with some extra edamame beans, chopped up tomatoes and herbs.
 Place a generous portion of the grilled asparagus on top and spoon over some more of the dressing.

 Comments will be approved before showing up.